argibs/my-portfolio/README.md

 # GIS Portfolio
 Welcome to my GIS portfolio.
-Below you can browse examples of my work compiled over the past two years.
+Below you can browse examples of my work.

 This portfolio can also be viewed by visiting [https://jaxgoodlabs.github.io/GIS_portfolio/](https://jaxgoodlabs.github.io/GIS_portfolio/).